-The new IFI building features Hadid’s trademark futuristic appeal with multiple, geometrically erratic points of perspective.
-Hadid has engineered for AUB a facility that accommodates the specific functions of a modern-day think tank where the scholars, journalists, diplomats and policy makers who are central to the work of the Institute will be able to teach, research, convene and collaborate.
+The new Issam Fares Institute building features Hadid’s trademark futuristic appeal with multiple, geometrically erratic points of perspective.
+Hadid has engineered for AUB a facility that accommodates the specific functions of a modern-day think tank where the scholars, journalists, diplomats, and policy makers who are central to the work of the Institute will be able to teach, research, convene, and collaborate.

-Upon its ceremonial inauguration, the building will be AUB’s hub for international affairs education and public policy research.
+The building will be AUB’s hub for international affairs education and public policy research.
 A spacious auditorium is located in the basement of the building.
 The first floor includes conference and workshop space.
-IFI directors will inhabit the second floor of the space, which also features a lounge.
+Issam Fares Institute directors will inhabit the second floor of the space, which also features a lounge.
 Research offices are on the third and fourth floors, with the fourth floor also accommodating seminar rooms that each accommodate up to 35 people.
-On the fifth floor, the IFI structure offers a reading room and a rooftop terrace.
+On the fifth floor, the Issam Fares Institute structure offers a reading room and a rooftop terrace.

-IFI has generated nearly $3M in research grants and revenue since its inception six years ago and in turn, has made 65 research grants to AUB faculty and graduate students.
+Issam Fares Institute has generated nearly $3M in research grants and revenue since its inception and in turn, has made 65 research grants to AUB faculty and graduate students.
 The Institute counts among its strategic partners and collaborators academic institutions and research centers including Harvard University, the National University of Singapore, the Carnegie Endowment for Peace, UNICEF, and others.

-Individually and in partnership, IFI is pioneering new field of research in the MENA region, particularly in the area of public policy-making, the use of evidence-based research, the role of think tanks and research centers in in knowledge production, multidisciplinary research and more.
-It issues a range of publications such as policy memos, scholarly reports, and book-length conference proceedings, IFI also hosts actual and virtual public lectures and panels.
+Individually and in partnership, Issam Fares Institute is pioneering new fields of research in the MENA region, particularly in the area of public policy-making, the use of evidence-based research, the role of think tanks, and research centers in knowledge production, multidisciplinary research, and more.
+It issues a range of publications such as policy memos, scholarly reports, and book-length conference proceedings.
+Issam Fares Institute also hosts actual and virtual public lectures and panels.